Historical Society Meetings

 DONATIONS

-The Historical Society received several donations in 2024, including:
+The Historical Society received several donations in the past two years, including:

 ~ A crazy quilt made in the late 1800’s by Floyd French’s grandmother, donated by Bette Withers of Ontario.
 The quilt was owned by the Kincaid family, who ran a store and dancehall in West Athens.